Why does Gordon-Conwell deliver some of its curriculum abroad?

 In those rare cases where a participant is accepted into an international course after full payment is due, acceptance is conditional on immediate payment of the fee in full.
 Late acceptances may be subject to a higher “course fee” since earlier negotiated group rates may not extend to late acceptances.

-A: Due to financial commitments made well in advance for airline tickets, accommodations and other deposits, it is not possible to guarantee the amount faculty leaders may be able to recover from vendors if a participant drops the course following September 15.
+Due to financial commitments made well in advance for airline tickets, accommodations and/or other deposits, it is not possible to guarantee the amount faculty leaders may be able to recover from vendors if a participant drops the course or is unable to participate in the study tour.
 In some cases this might not be finally negotiated until the faculty member is on the ground in-country.